naomifp/Gender-and-Amtrak/README.md

-# Gender and Amtrak study
+# MNL and OLM on Gender and Amtrak study

 ## Application of discrete choice modeling to estimate gender effect on the access and the use of Amtrak from Davis, CA